GoldDanger/checksum-calculator/README.md

 * **Features:** Installable to your home screen, automatic HTTPS clipboard support, and blazing fast processing.

 ### 2. The Offline Air-Gapped Edition
-A standalone HTML file with the entire 3,000-line crypto engine embedded directly inside.
+A standalone HTML file with the Self-contained crypto engine (fully offline, no dependencies) embedded directly inside.
 * **File:** `Checksum_Calculator_Offline.html`
 * **Features:** Bypasses CORS restrictions, works with zero internet, and is perfect for secure storage.
 Download it and open it in any browser while in Airplane mode.